 John Lennon’s comeback album after five years out of the public eye, Double Fantasy was also the last to be released in his lifetime.

-His career break had come about after his 1974 reunion with Yoko Ono, whom he had separated from in the previous year.
+His career break had come about after his 1974 reunion with Yoko Ono, from whom he had separated in the previous year.
 He had pulled himself back from the excesses of the Lost Weekend, had settled his court case with Morris Levy over plagiarism charges, and after issuing the hits collection Shaved Fish in October 1975 he found himself without a record deal for the first time since 1962.